 a.
 Intent.
 The intent of this subsection is to create visually appealing nonresidential areas that integrate existing natural resources into the overall landscape design.
-Formatted: Indent: Left: 2", No bullets or numbering

 - b.
 Requirements.
-For all non-residential subdivisions or non-residential site condominiums, the following landscape requirements shall apply: - Areas abutting the Public public Rightsrights-of-Way way of major roadways shall be landscaped according to Section 5.5.3.B.ii and provided prior to lot development. - Required Landscape landscape Screeningscreening, where adjacent to residential, per Section 5.5.3.A.ii, is to be installed at the time of and as a part of construction prior to development of any lots. - 2.3.
+For all non-residential subdivisions or non-residential site condominiums, the following landscape requirements shall apply: - 1.
+Areas abutting the Public_public_Rights_rights-of-Way_way_of major roadways shall be landscaped according to Section 5.5.3.B.ii and provided prior to lot development. - Required Landscape landscape Screeningscreening, where adjacent to residential, per Section 5.5.3.A.ii, is to be installed at the time of and as a part of construction prior to development of any lots. - 2.3.
 Parking lot landscaping requirements per Section 5.5.3.C shall apply to each lot. - 3.4.
-Building Foundation foundation Landscape landscape requirements per Section 5.5.3.D shall apply to each lot. - 4.5.
-Screening of outdoor storage, motor vehicles, off street parking, and areas used to [for]for vehicle repair, deliveries, unloading, loading or transport is to be accomplished per Sections 3.14, 3.15, 4.55, 4.56 and Section 5.5. - 6.
-See the Landscape Design Manual for additional requirements for individual lots, Interior streets of the industrial industrial in industrial ind - a.
-1 deciduous canopy or one large evergreen tree per 35 linears feet of street frontage is required.
+Building Foundation foundation Landscape landscape rRequirements per Section 5.5.3.D shall apply to each lot. - 4.5.
+Screening of outdoor storage, motor vehicles, off street parking, and areas used to [for]for vehicle repair, deliveries, unloading, loading or transport is to be accomplished provided per Sections 3.14, 3.15, 4.55, 4.56 and Section 5.5. - 6.
+See the Landscape Design Manual for additional requirements for individual lots.
+Interior streets of the industrial non-residential subdivision shall be landscaped per each lot as they are built upon as follows (Note: These planting requirements are in place of those in Zoning Section 5.5.3.B except for along public rights-ofway): - a.
+1 deciduous canopy or one large evergreen tree per 35 linear feet of street frontage is required.
 Evergreen trees shall be no closer than 20 feet from the street.
 At least 1 tree-of these trees per 50 linear feet, shall be planted as a street tree (within 15 feet of the street). - b.
 1 sub-canopy tree and 2 shrubs per 40 feet of total linear frontage along the street are required (these shrubs are in addition to the parking lot screening requirement below). - c.
 Massing of ornamental grasses, perennials, and/or annuals and bulbs is required for 10% of total linear footage adjacent to the street.
 Use of them is especially encouraged at entry points or to highlight significant design.
 (Also reference Section 5.9 corner clearance).